david-coyle-sjc/impeller/README.md

 - Single timestamp for each `Storable` value.
 Used in exchanging.

 ### Imminent Projects

+There are many plans for improving on this.
+Here are some of the projects that have a high priority.
+If you would like to contribute, fork the project, and issue pull requests, or get involved in issue discussion.

 - Atomic persistence of in-memory repository (_e.g._ JSON, Property List)
 - SQLite repository